NathanielSlw/SHA-1-Algorithm/README.md

 ### Steps
 Here are the different steps for the SHA-1 algorithm:

-Source for the different steps : https://www.youtube.com/watch?v=kmHojGMUn0Q
+Source for the different steps : [How Does SHA-1 Work](https://www.youtube.com/watch?v=kmHojGMUn0Q)

 ### 1. Takes a text as input and divides it into an array of ASCII codes.